China lets local governments sell bonds for the first time

 The change implies that China's leaders are prepared to amend current budget laws that were previously resisted by fiscal conservatives.

-The latest pilot expands on the previous programme.
+The latest pilot expands on the previous program.
 Local governments had depended on the Ministry of Finance to sell bonds on their behalf, an arrangement that left the ministry responsible for repayments.

 In a statement on its website, the ministry said the experiment was effective immediately, and that the amount of cash governments can raise by selling bonds would be capped by a ceiling set by the Chinese cabinet.